runwayml/runway-api-mcp-server/README.md

 1. Clone this repository and save it to a folder on your computer.
 Remember where you saved this folder because you'll need it in a later step.

-2. Duplicate `.env.example` and save it as `.env`.
-Update `RUNWAYML_API_SECRET` with your API key that you got from the [Runway API](https://dev.runwayml.com/).

-3. Run `npm install` in the folder, then `npm run build`.
+2. Run `npm install` in the folder, then `npm run build`.
 You should now see a new folder called `build` with a `index.js` file inside.

 ### Using the MCP with Claude Desktop

-4. Follow the [MCP quickstart instructions](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server) to setup a config file for Claude.
+3. Follow the [MCP quickstart instructions](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server) to setup a config file for Claude.
 If you already have it, open it by running:

 MacOS